joostwijn/Magnetic_Rotating_Setup/README.md

 **Repository Structure**
 The project is divided into three main chapters:

+**1. Complete setup** – STP file of the entire setup.
-**1. Setup Base** – Component list, assembly file, and part files.
+**2. Setup Base** – Component list, assembly file, and part files.
-**2. Electronics** – Component list, wiring diagram, Arduino code, Nextion communication protocol, Nextion code, and assembly and part files.
+**3. Electronics** – Component list, wiring diagram, Arduino code, Nextion communication protocol, Nextion code, and assembly and part files.
-**3. Magnets** – Component list, field shaping algorithm, and assembly and part files.
+**4. Magnets** – Component list, field-shaping algorithm, and assembly and part files.

 This repository provides CAD files, schematics, and code for replicating and customizing the setup.